sergiocollado/potpourri/Notes_on_linux.md

 ### Commands to navigate through the file system.

-- **pwd** command: identifie what is the current working directory.
+- **pwd** command: Stands for 'print working directory', and it prints the name the current working directory.
 - **cd** commands: it stands for 'change directory'.
 If 'cd' is used without arguments, it changes to the home/defaul directory.
 To move one step up in the file system hierarchy, the command 'cd ..' is used.
+It can be used with absulute paths (all the path is defined related to root directory (/)) or relative paths (relative direction from the current directory).
-- **ls** command: it is teh 'listing' command, it enumerates all the files inside the current directory.
+- **ls** command: it is the 'listing' command, it enumerates all the files inside the current directory.
 When used with the parameter '-l', that stands for "long", it will define the files, with a lot of information about them ( permission, creation date, last used date ...)
 There are many options, for getting info about them, just type: 'man ls'.
 - **mkdir** command: creates a directory.
 (Make directory)
 - **rmdir** command: removes a directory. (remove directory). **Note** rmdir only works, if the directory is empty.
 This is as a safety mechanisms.
 - **cat** command: Output a file to the terminal.